EverETHcode/doc/docs/EETH/Loyalty Airdrop.md

 The loyalty airdrop rewards long-term holders and gives incentive to continue holding.
 The longer you hold, the higher the rewards.

-The percentages are subject to change.
-The airdrop program can be adjusted or canceled by EverETH DAO by vote.
+Disclaimer: The percentages are subject to change.
+The airdrop program can be adjusted or cancelled by EverETH DAO by vote.